COMMONLY ASKED QUESTIONS AND ANSWERS FOR BECOMING A REAL ESTATE AGENT:

 A: Candidates who pass one section only need to retake the section they didn't pass.
 A test summary will be provided showing areas of strengths & weaknesses.
 When you retake the examination, you'll only be allotted 2.5 hrs for the General portion & 1.5 hours to complete the State portion.

-Q: Are there any other requirements that have to be met before I get a license?
+Q: Are there other requirements to be met before I get a license?

 A: Yes, you must be 18 years of age and have High School Diploma or GED Certificate prior to taking the exam.
 Candidate needs to secure 3 personal character references who are unrelated.
 Candidates must complete the Criminal Offender Record Information (CORI) Acknowledgement Form which needs to be notarized by a Notary.
 If you have a felony, the board will review your license application & CORI and may require a personal meeting with you to answer any questions or concerns they may have.
 You must have filed & paid all state tax returns to date.
+If you are currently on a payment plan with the state or federal government, you should contact the real estate board to confirm your qualification.
 The board will not approve anyone currently on parole or probation.
 You also need 2 forms of current signature ID (Payment by: credit card, debt card.
 (NO CASH will be accepted)

 Q: How will the examination center know I completed the pre-licensing class?